Syracuse University: Rankings and reputation

 In its 2021 ranking of U.S. colleges, U.S. News & World Report ranked Syracuse tied for 58th among undergraduate national universities.
 A 2019 survey in the Academic Ranking of World Universities places Syracuse University in the top 100 world universities in social sciences.
 In 2019, Syracuse University was ranked 22nd in New York State by average professor salaries.
 Syracuse was ranked 1st in The Princeton Reviews 2015 and 2019 list of top party schools.
-SU was named as one of top Fulbright Award producing institutions for 2020-21.
+SU was named as one of top Fulbright Award producing institutions for 2020–21.

-The School of Architecture Bachelor of Architecture program was ranked 5th nationally in both the most Hired from and most admired categories by the journal Design Intelligence in its 2019-20 rankings.
+The School of Architecture Bachelor of Architecture program was ranked 5th nationally in both the most Hired from and most admired categories by the journal Design Intelligence in its 2019–20 rankings.

-The S.I.
-Newhouse School of Public Communications is one of the university's most notable schools.
-Ranked as one of the top schools in the country for journalism, it provides the school's most visible alumni.
-The school has around 2,000 undergraduates and is considered one of the most selective on campus.

 The School of Information Studies offers information management and technology courses at the undergraduate and graduate levels at Syracuse University.
 Within the School of Information Studies, U.S. News & World Report has ranked the graduate program as the 6th best Library and Information Studies graduate school in the United States for 2022, with the graduate program in School Library Media ranked 3rd, the graduate program in Digital Librarianship ranked 4th, and the graduate Information Systems program tied at No. 5.

 The School of Management was renamed the Martin J. Whitman School of Management in 2003, in honor of Syracuse alumnus and benefactor Martin J. Whitman.
-The school is home to about 2,000 undergraduate and graduate students.
-The graduate program is ranked tied at No. 84 among business schools nationwide by U.S. News & World Report for 2022.
+The school is home to about 2,200 undergraduate and graduate students.
+The graduate program was ranked tied at No. 84 among business schools nationwide by U.S. News & World Report for 2022.
 Also, the Joseph I. Lubin School of Accounting was named No. 10 in the nation by The Chronicle of Higher Education.